xpack-dev-tools/riscv-gcc/PUBLISH.md

-Open the `CHANGELOG.txt` file from the `gnu-mcu-eclipse/riscv-none-gcc-build.git` project git, and check if all new entries are in
+Open the `CHANGELOG.txt` file from the `gnu-mcu-eclipse/riscv-none-gcc-build.git` project git, and check if all new entries are in.

 Note: if you missed to update the `CHANGELOG.txt` before starting the build, edit the file and rerun the build, it should take only a few minutes to